kingsdigitallab/alice-thornton/frontend/posts/blog/2024-03-01-alice-and-daphne.md

 ---

 [^1]: ‘The Will of Dame Alice Wandesford, Widow of Lord Deputy Wandesford — 10th January 1658.
-Proved at London 19th July 1660'’, Hardy Bertram McCall, Story of the Family of Wandesforde of Kirklington & Castlecomer ….
-(London: Simpkin, Marshall, Hamilton & co., 1904), 357-8.
+Proved at London 19th July 1660'’, Hardy Bertram McCall, *Story of the Family of Wandesforde of Kirklington & Castlecomer …* (London: Simpkin, Marshall, Hamilton & co., 1904), 357-8.

 [^2]: Thornton discusses Daphne writing letters to herself and others in Book 3, pages 65, 85, 138, 142, 155, 197, 198, 201, 203, 206, 207, 208.
-On the various meanings of ‘literacy’ in early modern England see Mark Hailwood, ‘Rethinking Literacy in Rural England, 1550–1700’, Past & Present 260, no. 1 (August 2023): 38–70.
+On the various meanings of ‘literacy’ in early modern England see Mark Hailwood, ‘Rethinking Literacy in Rural England, 1550–1700’, *Past & Present* 260, no. 1 (August 2023): 38–70.

 [^3]: 'Gilling West Parish Registers: Baptisms, Marriages and Burials, 1639-1782', PR/GIL 1/1, NYCRO.